 Arkansas Supreme Court Confirms that Anti-Gay Adoption Ban is Unconstitutional

-April 7, 2011 by Sarah Warbelow, State Legislative Director
+April 7, 2011 by Sarah Warbelow, Legal Director

 Today the Arkansas Supreme Court ruled that Act I, the state’s ban on adoptions by unmarried couples, is unconstitutional.
 Approved by voters in 2008, Act I prohibited adoption and foster parenting by unmarried individuals cohabiting with a sexual partner.
 This banned adoption or foster care by any unmarried couple, regardless of sexual orientation.

 The lawsuit was filed in 2008 by 29 adult and child plaintiffs who were harmed by the ban and were represented by the American Civil Liberties Union.
 Today’s decision affirms an April ruling by a lower court judge that the adoption ban intruded on privacy rights guaranteed by the Arkansas Constitution.
 Arkansas previously struck down its anti-sodomy law as violating the right to privacy and today’s ruling confirmed that restricting unmarried individuals’ right to adopt children based on their marital status unlawfully burdened their right to privacy in their intimate conduct.
 Proponents of Act I argued that the best interests of children were served by the ban.
 The Supreme Court flatly rejected this argument because Act I “provides for no such individualized consideration or case-by-case analysis in adoption or foster-care cases and makes the bald assumption that in all cases where adoption or foster care is the issue it is always against the best interest of the child to be placed in a home where an individual is cohabiting with a sexual partner outside of marriage.”